 How is LD diagnosed?

-Your caregiver will ask about your symptoms.
+Your healthcare provider will ask about your symptoms.
 He may also ask about the places or countries you have visited in the last 2 weeks.
 He may also ask if you visit spas or use hot tubs often.
 Tell him if anyone in your home or workplace has had a recent lung infection.
 You may need any of the following: